cj2667/Squirrel-Tracker/README.md

 - Show some calculated statistics of the sighting population

 How to import/export the data:
-After you download the data to your local device, write the following command in your terminal to import the data.
+After you download the data to your local device, write the following command in your terminal to import the data:

 **python manage.py import_squirrel_data /path/to/file.csv**